computools/clight-orm/README.md

 If there is a collection given as repository result, that would be an array of entities.

-You can use Computools\LessqlORM\Tools\Pagination as third parameter for findBy to paginate result.
+You can use Computools\CLightORM\Tools\Pagination as third parameter for findBy to paginate result.

     $posts = $repository->findByUser($this->getUser(), ['theme'], (new Pagination())->setPagination(1, 20));